Is it permanent?

 Can you make a soft natural hairline?

 NHI physicians are experts at creating natural looking hairlines.
 Most clients want a soft and natural fading frontal hairline, while others prefer a more distinct and linear look.
-We advise and work with our clients individually to obtain the look they want.
+We advise and work with our patients individually to obtain the look they want.

 I saw this on other websites called something else, what makes you different?